jackmansean64/blog/content/posts/Cashflow and Networth Analysis Workbook/index.md

 The workbook initially contains placeholder data in the foundation sheets intended to be overwritten with your data.
 The purpose of this placeholder data is to help keep the workbook in a valid state, as removing all data can cause errors and changes to pivot table configurations.
 Overwrite and add to this sample data rather than deleting it first to reduce the likelihood of problems.
 Take extra care not to perform a data refresh when no data is present.
 If you do, you will likely be better off starting again from a fresh workbook rather than trying to address the issues.

-Finally, it's time to configure your accounts (https://help.tillerhq.com/en/articles/3250970-reviewing-balances-customizing-accounts) and categories (https://help.tillerhq.com/en/articles/3250769-customizing-categories).
+Finally, it's time to configure your [Accounts](https://help.tillerhq.com/en/articles/3250970-reviewing-balances-customizing-accounts) and [Categories](https://help.tillerhq.com/en/articles/3250769-customizing-categories).
 You can verify your accounts are setup correctly by inspecting the Balances sheet.
 # General Usage

 ## Updating Data
 Once the initial setup is complete you can update the workbook periodically with new transaction and balance history entries as they come in.

 Next, you must categorize your transactions.
 Follow the guidelines described in the Tiller Foundations guides above.
 The transactions sheet features validation on the category column which helps prevent invalid categories from being assigned.
-Tiller offers an auto-categorization feature (https://help.tillerhq.com/en/articles/6172979-autocat-for-microsoft-excel) for those interested in automating this process as much as possible, though personally I don't use it as I find the process of manually reviewing, categorizing, and reflecting on each transaction highly valuable.
+Tiller offers an [auto-categorization](https://help.tillerhq.com/en/articles/6172979-autocat-for-microsoft-excel) feature for those interested in automating this process as much as possible, though personally I don't use it as I find the process of manually reviewing, categorizing, and reflecting on each transaction highly valuable.

 Next, verify that the Unique Account Identifier column in your Balance History sheet is populated for each row.
 This column is a custom add-on, and is critical for the dashboards and intermediate sheets to function correctly.
 If there are empty cells, simply apply the formula to the blank cells using the fill handle.